Requirements for Naturalized and Non-U.S. Citizens

 Applicants with an A1, A2 or G1 immigration classification must provide a letter from the Department of State indicating that he or she is not eligible to participate in the U.S. Department of State's driver licensing program.

-A license from American Samoa, Guam or U.S. Virgin Islands is the same as an out-of-state license
+A license from American Samoa, Guam or U.S. Virgin Islands, Canada, Germany or France is the same as an out-of-state license

 .
 However, you must obtain an abstract of your driver record from your home territory prior to transferring your license to Connecticut.